Economy of Iran: Automobile manufacturing

 Iran Khodro is the largest car manufacturer in the Middle-East.
 It has established joint-ventures with foreign partners on 4 continents.

-As of 2001, 13 public and privately owned automakers within Iran, led by Iran Khodro and Saipa that accounted for 94% of domestic production.
+As of 2001, 13 public and privately owned automakers within Iran, led by Iran Khodro and SAIPA that accounted for 94% of domestic production.
 Iran Khodro's Paykan, replaced by the Samand in 2005, is the predominant brand.
 With 61% of the 2001 market, Khodro was the largest player, whilst Saipa contributed 33% that year.
 Other car manufacturers, such as the Bahman Group, Kerman Motors, Kish Khodro, Raniran, Traktorsazi, Shahab Khodro and others accounted for the remaining 6%.

 These automakers produce a wide range of vehicles including motorbikes, passenger cars such as Saipa's Tiba, vans, mini trucks, medium-sized trucks, heavy trucks, minibuses, large buses and other heavy automobiles used for commercial and private activities in the country.
 In 2009 Iran ranked fifth in car production growth after China, Taiwan, Romania and India.
 Iran was the world's 12th biggest automaker in 2010 and operates a fleet of 11.5 million cars.
 Iran produced 1,395,421 cars in 2010, including 35,901 commercial vehicles.

-Defense industry
+Defense and aerospace

 In 2007 the International Institute for Strategic Studies estimated Iran's defense budget at $7.31 billion, equivalent to 2.6% of GDP or $102 per capita, ranking it 25th internationally.
 The country's defense industry manufactures many types of arms and equipment.
 Since 1992, Iran's Defense Industries Organization (DIO) has produced its own tanks, armored personnel carriers, guided missiles, radar systems, guided missile destroyers, military vessels, submarines and fighter planes.
 In 2006 Iran exported weapons to 57 countries, including NATO members, and exports reached $100 million.
 It has also developed a sophisticated mobile air defense system dubbed as Bavar 373.